James Thomas Sadler: Judicial action and police investigation

-When questioned, the prisoner admitted having accompanied the woman on the afternoon of 11 February 1891 - the same day, he had been fired from one of the boats where he worked.
-He said that he had met her 18 months ago while on leave, and from then on, met Frances several more times.
-On the eve of the killing, on 12 February, the couple spent their time drinking from tavern to tavern and, when they separated, she had bought a new hat and he was the victim of a robbery.
+When questioned, the prisoner admitted having accompanied the woman on the afternoon of 11 February 1891, the same day he had been fired from one of the boats where he worked.
+He said that he had met Frances 18 months before while on leave and, from then on, met her several more times.
+On the eve of the killing, 12 February, the couple spent their time drinking from tavern to tavern and, when they separated, she had bought a new hat and he was the victim of a robbery.
 Sadler insisted that he left Coles in the guest house around 2 o'clock in the morning, and never saw her again.

 The acting judge ordered the suspect be held in Holloway Prison.
 Soon, very damaging circulations appeared against him, where his responsibility for the girl's death was taken for granted, and that, undoubtedly, he was Jack the Ripper.
-The smear campaign became so overblown that the British Interior Minister expressed his displeasure before Parliament about the newspapers, which sought to satisfy the public's thirst for sensationalism.
+The smear campaign became so overblown that the British Home Secretary expressed his displeasure before Parliament about the newspapers, which sought to satisfy the public's thirst for sensationalism.

 The prisoner, in turn, proclaimed his innocence constantly, and one of the newspapers picked up on his complaints: "What a blessing my case will be for the police!" - he exclaimed in an ironic argument; "They would solve all the unsolved crimes if they could only send me, no matter how innocent I am, to the gallows".

 Harry Wilson, a lawyer hired by the firemen's guild to which the accused belonged, defended his client skilfully.
 He demonstrated the truthfulness of the street attack suffered that night, and succeeded in getting boat captains to provide testimony for the court.
 Finally, Sadler's cause was dismissed due to lack of evidence.

 Police also investigated his movements during Jack the Ripper's killing spree.
-For example, it was found that from 16 July to 20, 1888, he was not in the area where Alice McKenzie was killed on 17 July, given that he worked until 20 July on the SS Fez, docked at Chatham Harbour.
+For example, it was found that from 16 July to 20, 1889, he was not in the area where Alice McKenzie was killed on 17 July, given that he worked until 20 July on the SS Fez, docked at Chatham Harbour.
 This excluded him as the woman's killer, and was further reinforced by witness Capt.
 Donald Cameron, whom Sadler worked for.
 This information is contained in the report from the CID of Scotland Yard, prepared on 3 March 1891 by Inspector Henry Moore and Superintendent Thomas Arnold.
 That report concluded by highlighting that after the exoneration of Sadler, there were no other prisoners charged with the killing of Frances Coles.